 Can I do the Annapurna Circuit trek independently?

-It is possible to do the Annapurna Circuit trek independently, but it can be more challenging as you will need to arrange your own transportation, accommodation, and permits.
+It is possible to do the Annapurna Circuit trek independently, but it can be more challenging as you arrange your transportation, accommodation, and permits.
 Hiring a local trekking agency or guide can make the process easier and more budget-friendly.

 What should I pack for the Annapurna Circuit trek?